Tands913/interview-test/README.md

 - set Composer, Npm, PHP in global environment variable

-## Important
+## Important Before Build steps
-MySQL should listen on port 3306 on default. make sure to create an account in MySQL database, the user name should be 'root', password should be 'mysql'. and create an database named 'test'. otherwise, need to change '.env' file to change the database connection.
+1. MySQL should listen on port 3306 on default.

+2. make sure to create an account in MySQL database, the user name should be 'root', password should be 'mysql'.
+Grant all privileges

+3. create an database named 'test'. otherwise, need to edit '.env' file to change the database connection setting.

 ## Building steps